 We compare $dN/dz$ and $b(z)$ values as a function of redshift and flux density cut from three different simulations: SKADS Simulated Skies Semi-Analytical eXtragalactic (S$^3$-SAX),\footnote{\url{http://s-cubed.physics.ox.ac.uk/s3_sax}} GAEA, and IllustrisTNG.
 For the first two simulations, $dN/dz$ and $b(z)$ are calculated from the fitting formulae

 where $c_i$ are free parameters that best-fit the simulation data.
 We provide the values of these parameters in Tables~\ref{tbl:params_s3sax} and \ref{tbl:params_gaea}.
-For further details on these simulations, including modelling choices for the \HI, see \cite{de_lucia_2007, Obreschkow_2009b, yahya10.1093/mnras/stv695} for S$^3$-SAX, and \cite{de_lucia_2014, 2017MNRAS.465.2236Z, mayor_2026} for GAEA.
+For further details on these simulations, including modelling choices for the \HI, see \cite{de_lucia_2007, Obreschkow_2009b, yahya10.1093/mnras/stv695} for S$^3$-SAX, and \cite{de_lucia_2014, 2017MNRAS.465.2236Z, 2024A&A...687A..68D, mayor_2026} for GAEA.

 We present the \HI galaxy number density and bias with different constant flux density cuts (represented by the various colours) for the S$^3$-SAX (solid), GAEA (dashed), and TNG100 (dash-dot) \HI simulations in Figure~\ref{fig:dndz}.
 For comparison, we have also added the \HI bias calculated from the ALFALFA survey at $z\approx 0.022$ \citep{2019MNRAS.486.5124O}. {We adopt this value as a simple single point of comparison, but note that further \HI galaxy clustering measurements from observations \citep[e.g.][]{2011MNRAS.412L..50P, 2013ApJ...776...43P, 2017ApJ...846...61G, 2018MNRAS.479.1627P} and simulations \citep[e.g.][]{2017MNRAS.465.2236Z, fontanot_2025} are available in the literature.}